 You May Qualify for Free Legal Assistance With Your Claim

-If you find the Tennessee workers’ compensation process confusing, you’re not alone.
+If you find the Tennessee workers’ compensation process confusing, then you’re not alone.
 We can match you with an experienced workers’ comp attorney for free, confidential claim assistance.
-Whether you want a second, unbiased opinion about your case or need someone to help you get the most workers’ comp benefits you’re rightfully owed during the appeals process, an experienced attorney is always your best option.
+Whether you want a second, unbiased opinion about your case or need someone to help you during the appeals process, an experienced attorney is always your best option.